spark3dp/print-simulator/README.md

 }
 ```

 <h4>e.
-Sending print jobs to the printer simulator</h4>
+Sending print jobs to the Printer Simulator</h4>
 Once the printer is registered, it actively listens for incoming commands.
-To send a print job to the printer simulator - use the Print Job Create API.
-This returns a job id which you can use to check the print job's status or pause/cancel the job.
+To send a print job to the Printer Simulator, use the POST printers/:printer_id/jobs endpoint.
+This returns a ``job_id``, which you can use to check the print job's ``status`` or pause/cancel the job.

 ```
 POST /api/v1/print/printers/58/jobs HTTP/1.1